vrslev/auto-typing-final/README.md

 ### Settings

-Import style can be configured in settings: `"auto-typing-final.import-style": "typing-final"` or `"auto-typing-final.import-style": "final"`.
+- Import style can be configured in settings: `"auto-typing-final.import-style": "typing-final"` or `"auto-typing-final.import-style": "final"`.
+- Ignore global variables can be configured in settings: `"auto-typing-final.ignore-global-vars": true`.

 ### Notes